cyxnzb/docs/docs/waypointing.rst

 Adding path connections
 ---------------------------

-To add a path connection, you must open the node menu and select ``3.
+To add a path connection, you must open the graph editor and select ``3.
 Create path``.
 Then a menu should appear as shown in the picture below.

 .. figure:: images/path_directions_menu.png
     :align: center